yihu111/snap2cash/README.md

 3. The user's answers, along with the extracted image/item information, are passed into a hierarchical multi-agent system.
 Led by an Orchestrator Agent, with sub-agents such as a Research Agent with Tavily and AgentQL, a Pricing Agent, and a Listing Gen Agent, an informed listing is created.
 4. After human-in-the-loop feedback, the listing is sent to whatever marketplace is integrated.

 Note: In the future, the listing can be uploaded to many different marketplaces such as eBay (using its API interface)!
-The marketplace interface can be found [here](https://my-listing-app-tawny.vercel.app/)!

 ## 🙌 Authors